3 Best Mattresses for Stiff Neck (2026 Guide)

 What firmness level is best for a stiff neck?

-Generally, a medium-firm to firm mattress is recommended for those with a stiff neck.
-This provides adequate support to maintain spinal alignment without being overly rigid.
-However, individual preferences vary, so consider your body weight and sleeping position when choosing.
+Generally, a medium-firm mattress is recommended for those experiencing neck pain.
+This provides sufficient support to maintain spinal alignment without creating excessive pressure points.
+However, your preferred sleeping position (back, side, or stomach) can influence the ideal firmness level.

 Can a mattress cause a stiff neck?